f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab1.rst

 of the extension will show up.
 Select the *index.js* file and you should see a template of example code in the editor window.
 Normally you could use this example code as a starting point, but in our case we should delete all the example code from the window.
-In your documents folder, locate the file named *ilxlab1.js* and double click it which should open it in a text editor.
-Copy and paste this into the editor on our BIG-IP.
+In the Atom editor, locate the file named *ilxlab1.js* and double click it which should open it in a text editor.
+Copy and paste this into the index.js file on our BIG-IP.

 Just for reference, here is the code: